 Yan Jin received his medical degree from the Zhejiang College of Traditional Chinese Medicine in 1982 and is a Diplomate in Acupuncture and Chinese Herbology with the National Certification Commission for Acupuncture.
 He has practiced at the Affiliated Hospital of Zhejiang College of Traditional Chinese Medicine, The Longhua Clinic and the Clinic of the New England School of Acupuncture.
 He has taught in China, Japan, Watertown, and Brookline.
 His expertise lies in the areas of male infertility, male sexual dysfunction, neurological disorders and pain management.
 Close BIO

 Ellen Leifman, Lic.
-M. Ac., MS., MAOM.Senior Staff Acupuncturist
+M. Ac., MS., MAOM.Fertility Acupuncturist

 Ellen Leifman is a graduate of the New England School of Acupuncture, where she received a Masters Degree in Japanese/Chinese Acupuncture and Chinese Herbology.
 She also earned an additional Masters Degree in Vocational Rehabilitation.
 She is on the faculty at New England School of Acupuncture, where she serves as a clinical supervisor.
 She has worked at Mt.
 Auburn Women’s Center and Harvard Teaching Hospitals.
 Her clinical interests and areas of expertise include infertility, hormonal imbalance, gynecological issues, migraines, digestive conditions, pain management, stress and anxiety.
 Close BIO